 Maj.
 Gen. Leonard A. Patrick is Vice Commander, Air Education and Training Command, Joint Base San Antonio-Randolph, Texas.
-AETC recruits, trains and educates Air Force people and includes the Air Force Recruiting Service, a numbered air force and Air University.
-The command trains more than 293,000 students per year and consists of 12 bases, more than 62,400 active-duty, Reserve, Guard, civilians and contractors, and 1,369 trainer, fighter and mobility aircraft.
+AETC recruits, trains and educates Air Force people and the command includes the Air Force Recruiting Service, two numbered air forces and Air University.
+The command operates nearly 1,370 trainer, fighter and mobility aircraft, 23 wings, 12 bases and five geographically separated groups.
+It trains more than 293,000 students per year with approximately 62,000 active-duty, Reserve, Guard, civilian and contractor personnel.

 General Patrick entered the Air Force in 1981 as a graduate of the U.S. Air Force Academy.
 He served in various base-level and headquarters assignments, and he has commanded at wing, group and numbered air force levels.
 He has twice served as a major-command director, including the Director of Installations and Mission Support at Air Mobility Command, Scott Air Force Base, Ill., and The Civil Engineer at Air Education and Training Command, Randolph AFB, Texas.